-OVER RADIANT HEATED FLOOR: Prior to installation over radiant heat systems, it is important to refer to the NWFA Installation Guidelines Section IV.
+Prior to installation over radiant heat systems, it is important to refer to the NWFA Installation Guidelines Section IV.
 Appendix H. Failure to follow these guidelines can void your warranty and may produce unsatisfactory results.
 Use only over water-heated or electrical systems.
 ADM Flooring® accepts no responsibility for flooring damaged as a result of improperly installed heated flooring systems.
 NWFA - National Wood Flooring Association: 800-422-4556 (USA) / 800-848-8824 (Canada).
 Radiant Heat Subfloors can be concrete, wood or a combination of both.
 The type of subfloor determines the subfloor preparation.
 If the Radiant Heat subfloor is concrete the system should be fully operating at a normal temperature for a minimum of 21 days prior to floor installation, to dry out residual moisture.
 The system MUST then be turned off 24 hours prior to installation and must remain off for 24 hours after installation so that the adhesive does not cure excessively fast.

 After the 24 hours, the system temperature can be gradually raised again (over a 7-day period) up to the desired level.
-The maximum allowable subfloor surface temperature over radiant heat is 85°F. Radiant heat is a dry heat.
+The maximum allowable subfloor surface temperature over radiant heat is 80°F. Radiant heat is a dry heat.
 A humidification system is recommended to maintain wood flooring in its comfort zone (refer to warranty temperature and moisture requirements).
-Surface checking, excessive gapping, etc. can be expected if the proper humidity level is not maintained between 30-50% year-round, or the surface temperature exceeds 85°F. To minimize the effect that rapid change in temperature will have on the moisture content of the wood floor, an outside thermostat is recommended.
+Surface checking, excessive gapping, etc. can be expected if the proper humidity level is not maintained between 30-50% year-round, or the surface temperature exceeds 80°F. To minimize the effect that rapid change in temperature will have on the moisture content of the wood floor, an outside thermostat is recommended.

-INSTALLATION METHODS: The following recommended installation methods can be used over radiant heated floors as well.
+Over radiant flooring installation methods: The following recommended installation methods can be used over radiant heated floors as well.

-FLOATING - Install over approved subfloor.
+Floating - Install over approved subfloor.
 A minimum 6 mil poly vapor retarder should be used over a concrete subfloor.
 In some cases, this may be part of the flooring underlayment.
-A foam or resilient approved underlayment must be installed prior to installation of wood flooring.
-Use Dri-Tac 8100, Titebond T&G glue, or ADM's FA-25 for tongue and groove connections.
+A foam or resilient approved underlayment must be installed prior to installation of the flooring.
+Use an appropriate T&G glue for tongue and groove connections only.
+Moisture barrier and T&G glue is not required or recommended for vinyl or XDF (mineral fiber board).

-GLUE DOWN - Use over an approved subfloor.
+Glue Down - Use over an approved subfloor.
 Use only approved adhesives - ADM Flooring® recommends ADM's urethane adhesives.
 For any floors being installed over radiant heat, consult with the appropriate manufacturer for their recommended adhesives.
 DO NOT USE A URETHANE ADHESIVE REMOVER ON FLOORS THAT ARE FINISHED WITH EITHER OIL OR WAX.

-NAIL DOWN - Install over approved subfloor.
-Use Dri-Tac 8100, Titebond T&G glue, or ADM's FA-25 for tongue and groove connections.
+Nail Down - Install over approved subfloor.
+Use an appropriate T&G glue for tongue and groove connections only.
 Be sure fasteners do not penetrate the heat source during installation.
-Air-Nailer with appropriate nail down adapter.
-Use a cushioned foot to protect finished edges.

-NOTES: For areas larger than 20' x 20', more spacing between rows may be needed depending on geographical area, site environment and time of year.
+Use a cushioned foot to protect finished edges.NOTES: For areas larger than 20' x 20', more spacing between rows may be needed depending on geographical area, site environment and time of year.
 (Refer to NWFA Installation Guidelines, Section III, Chapter 9).

-RECOMMENDED TOOLS: Tape Measure, Wooden Tapping Block, Non-skid Rubber Mallet, Power Saw, Wood or Plastic Spacers, Non Metal Pry Bar, and Chalk Line.
+Recommended Tools: Tape Measure, Wooden Tapping Block, Non-skid Rubber Mallet, Power Saw, Wood or Plastic Spacers, Non Metal Pry Bar and Chalk Line.

 IMPORTANT: AFTER INSTALLATION, ANY PROTECTIVE COVERING USED SHOULD NOT BE TAPED DOWN TO THE FLOOR.
 TAPE EACH COVERING TO ITSELF ONLY.
-ATTACH TAPE TO BASE SHOE OR MOLDING, AVOID TAPING DIRECTLY TO FLOOR SURFACE AS MANY TAPES CAN DAMAGE THE FINISH.
+ATTACH TAPE TO BASE SHOE OR MOLDING, AVOID TAPING DIRECTLY TO THE FLOORING SURFACE AS MANY TAPES CAN DAMAGE THE FINISH.
 BE SURE TO COVER ENTIRE ROOMS AT ATIME TO ASSIST WITH PREVENTING SHIFTS IN COLOR BETWEEN COVERED AND UNCOVERED AREAS.